Sado river estuary areas (Portugal)

 Number of citizens scientists involved

-“Water sentinels” is a community project that empowers people from coastal communities to play a role as citizen scientists for water quality.
-This project is rooted in a wider aim: the conservation and restoration of seagrass meadows in the Sado Estuary area (Portugal).
+“Water sentinels” was a community project that empowered people from coastal communities to play a role as citizen scientists for water quality.
+This project was rooted in a wider aim: the conservation and restoration of seagrass meadows in the Sado Estuary area (Portugal).

-The pilot engages 20 citizens from the fishing community to detect pollution events (historical and current) that may have been failing to be detected with the current water monitoring networks.
-Through dedicated training, participants will collect data on water quality in the Sado estuary.
-These data will be available to the public through the OceanAlive website and the COASTNET geoportal.
-Two scientific partners are involved in this pilot: Centre for Energy and Research (CINEA, Polytechnic Institute of Setúbal) and MARE Marine and Environmental Research Centre (University of Lisbon).
+The pilot engaged 5 citizens from the fishing community to detect pollution events (historical and current) that may have been failing to be detected with the current water monitoring networks.
+Through dedicated training, participants collected data on water quality in the Sado estuary.
+These data was made available to the public through the OceanAlive website and the COASTNET geoportal.
+Two scientific partners were involved in this pilot: Centre for Energy and Research (CINEA, Polytechnic Institute of Setúbal) and MARE Marine and Environmental Research Centre (University of Lisbon).

-Together with historical information obtained from questionnaires, “Water sentinels” will provide valuable information to researchers, managers and decision-makers.
+Together with historical information obtained from questionnaires, “Water sentinels” provided valuable information to researchers, managers and decision-makers.

-The project will also engage relevant stakeholders in a water quality workshop.
-A community guide for water quality assessment, a layman’s report and a video will be produced as tools to enhance engagement and participation of other community members on water quality assessment.
+The project also engaged relevant stakeholders in a water quality workshop.
+A community guide for water quality assessment, a layman’s report and a video were produced as tools to enhance engagement and participation of other community members on water quality assessment.